cocos/cocos-docs/en/animation/skeletal-animation.md

 ## Skinning Algorithms

-We provide two common standard skinning algorithms built-in, which have similar performance and only have an impact on the final performance.
+Creator provides two common standard skinning algorithms built-in, which have similar performance and only have an impact on the final performance.

 1. **LBS (Linear Blending Skinning)**: skeletal information is stored as a **3 x 4** matrix, and skinning is achieved by direct linear interpolation of the matrix.
 Currently there are typical known issues such as volume loss.
 2. **DQS (Dual Quaternion Skinning)**: skeletal information is interpolated as **Dual Quaternion**, which is more accurate and natural for skeletal animations that do not contain scaling transformations, but has approximate simplification for all scaling animations for performance reasons.